rishi1212/BA-SE-ST200/README.md

 Here are the steps you need to follow for this lab:

-## 1. Dynamics 365 CE Customization
+## 1. Integration Use Case using WebJobs.

 * Login to Azure and Create a new Service Bus.
 * Navigate to created Service Bus, then go to Shared Access Policies form left panel.